 Under normal circumstances, myofibroblasts (that develop from fibroblasts) undergo programmed cell death once a wound heals.
 However, in some cases, these cells persist which allows scarring to continue.
 Because they do not undergo apoptosis, myofibroblasts continue producing excess matrix and consequently causing excess tissue contraction.

-As compared to hypertrophic (which tend to regress over time) scars, keloid scars continue to grow and expand over time (past the edges of the wound).
+As compared to hypertrophic scars, keloid scars continue to grow and expand over time past the edges of the wound.
 Here, fibroblasts located in these scars also continue proliferating with the surrounding fibroblasts also being activated.

 In some cases, this excessive scarring can affect the normal functioning of the affected organs/tissue.
 For instance, in the case of pulmonary fibrosis, the lungs can become increasingly thickened making it difficult for an individual to breathe.

 Apart from their role in fibrosis, fibroblasts have also been associated with the development of cancerous cells.
 For this reason, stiffness of the matrix is used as one of the indicators of the risk of malignancy.

 While fibroblastic cells themselves have been shown to be capable of causing certain types of cancer, the interaction between non-cancerous fibroblasts and cancer cells may also affect the pathogenesis of these cells.

 According to studies, non-cancerous fibroblasts around tumorous cells play an important role in angiogenesis, which ensures that these cells are continually supplied.